jetannenbaum/STEMatUDL/docs/robotCar/makerPiRP2040Bot.md

 **We need a library to use the sensor**

-Use your browser and search for: Roberto Sánchez hcsr04.
-Then select micropython-hcsr04/hcsr0.py at master from the result list.
+Use your browser and go to GitHub [https://github.com/rsc1975/micropython-hcsr04](https://github.com/rsc1975/micropython-hcsr04).
+Then select hcsr0.py at master from the list of files.

 Copy the code from the page by clicking on the Copy icon